miracleyoo/one-key-linux-setup/README.md

 1. Make sure you already have curl installed by "sudo apt-get install curl".

 2. Use command `curl -fsSL https://raw.githubusercontent.com/miracleyoo/one-key-linux-setup/master/one-key-linux-setup.sh -o one-key-linux-setup.sh && one-key-linux-setup.sh`
+   1. dfa
+   2. dfsf

-3. You are all set!
+4. You are all set!
 Here is an awesome new linux!

 ### Method 2